carleton-spacehogs/bioinformatics-carleton/pages/contributing.md

 > For syntax reference: see [commonmark.org/help](http://commonmark.org/help/).
 (Though keep in mind some Markdown rendering "engines", like the one on GitHub, support slightly different syntax, beyond and even different than the syntax specified by CommonMark.)

+UPDATE 2023: commonmark doesn't seem to be supportd anymore, use myst-parser instead.

 #### Using Markdown